Katsugachi/Katsugachi/README.md

 Pace Lite (General): https://github.com/Katsugachi/Pace-Lite-1.0 <br><br>
-Pace Architex (Advanced & Coding): https://github.com/Katsugachi/Pace-1.0-Architex <br>
+Pace Architex (Advanced & Coding): https://github.com/Katsugachi/Pace-1.0-Architex <br> Pace Mini (FAST & Easy): https://github.com/Katsugachi/Pace-Mini<br>

-#### Pace Lite vs Architex
+#### Pace Lite vs Architex vs Mini
 Pace Lite is smart and has internet access while still being a local model, it does not try to rewrite its own code and is the stable, recommended model.
 Architex specialises in coding and has the same general capabilities as Pace Lite.
+Pace Mini is substantially dumber but writes almost instantly, is 4x smaller, has no GUI and is super easy to setup.

 ### ZenLit o2
 Second version of a javascript engine with **~3650** ELO <br><br>